quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 sdf = app.dataframe(topic=product_reviews_topic)
 ```

-Now for the fun part: building our StreamingDataFrame, often shorthanded to "SDF".
+Now for the fun part: building our [StreamingDataFrame](../../processing.md#introduction-to-streamingdataframe), often shorthanded to "SDF".

-We initialize it, and then continue re-assigning to the same variable ("sdf") as we add operations until we are finished with it.
+We initialize it, and then continue re-assigning to the same variable (`sdf`) as we add operations until we are finished with it.

+Also note how we pass our input topic object (from the previous step) to it.

-### Tokenizing Text - SDF.apply(F, expand=True)
+### Tokenizing Text

 ```python
 def tokenize_and_count(text):